 And, of course, two of the biggest factors at play are those found in adolescents but with a twist: hormone changes and body image issues.

 When a woman enters perimenopause or menopause, the hormone changes endured can increase the likelihood of developing an eating disorder.
 And body image issues, while prevalent in the teenage years, can resurface in adulthood as a person grapples with the effects of aging on the body.
 (1)

 If you’re an adult struggling with an eating disorder, please know that you’re not alone.
 We’re here to help.
-You can give us a call today at 804-415-7603 or complete our contact form.
+Find the location nearest you today.